Home > Travel information > Travel for animals > PetSafe frequently asked questions

 - Is a health certificate required for my pet to travel?

-Dogs or cats must be at least eight weeks old.
+For travel within the U.S. and Puerto Rico, dogs and cats must be at least eight weeks old.
 If your pet weighs less than one pound, the pet must be at least 10 weeks old to travel.
-United recommends, but does not require, that senior dogs and cats (more than 7.5 years old) receive a more extensive health examination (e.g., liver and kidney screens).
+For more information, go to the Restrictions for puppies section.
+United recommends, but does not require, that senior dogs and cats (more than 7½ years old) receive a more extensive health examination (e.g., liver and kidney screens) before traveling.

 - Can more than one pet travel in a single kennel?